Brennall/HFH-SRD/Chapter02.md

 Elves gain a +1 bonus to surprise rolls when in the wilderness due to their attunement to nature.
 Elves have keen eyes that allow them to detect hidden and secret doors with a proficiency throw of 8+ on 1d20 when actively searching, or 14+ on casual inspection.
 Because of their connection to nature, elves are completely unaffected by the paralysis ghouls can inflict, and the target values for all their saving throws versus Spells, Paralysis, and Petrification are reduced by 1.
 Elves can speak Common, Elven, Gnoll, Hobgoblin, and Orc languages.

 When they reach 9th level (Nightblade), elven nightblades may construct a hideout.
 When a nightblade builds a hideout, he will gain 2d6 1st level nightblades as apprentices, come to learn under a master.
 If hired, they must be paid standard rates for ruffians.
-These nightblades will serve the character with some loyalty, though at least one will be an infiltrator working for the elven nightblade’s local rivals, sent to keep an eye on the character.
+These nightblades will serve the character with some loyalty, though at least one will be an infiltrator working for the elven nightblade's local rivals, sent to keep an eye on the character.
 Additional rules for hideouts are detailed in the Campaign chapter.

 When they reach 10th level, elven nightblades may begin to research spells, scribe magical scrolls, and brew potions, as if they were 5th level mages.